lachatak/ddd-consoleroulette/README.md

 #### Driven adapters####
 An adapter can be regarded as a ***driven adapter*** if it is feed by the domain with information.
 Ultimately almost all driving adapter calls end up in the driven adapter layer.
-Based on this description I have [2 driven adapters](src/main/java/org/kaloz/roulette/infrastructure/adapters/driven):
+Based on this description I have [2 driven adapters](src/main/java/org/kaloz/roulette/infrastucture/adapters/driven):
 - console: the domain is using it to **print out bet results**.
 As a result we see the winners
-- persistence: application layer iss using it to **store domain state**.
+- persistence: application layer is using it to **store domain state**.
 As a result we could persist domain objects

 ### Aggregates ###
 In this simple example I have 1 aggregate root.
 This is the [RouletteGame](src/main/java/org/kaloz/roulette/domain/RouletteGame.java).
 This is used to **provide roulette game specific behaviour**.